LJPc-solutions/freescout-calendar-module/readme.md

 5. Activate the module via the Modules page in FreeScout.
 6. Add at least one calendar via the Settings page in FreeScout.

+## Update instructions

+1. Download the latest module zip file via the releases card on the right.
+2. Transfer the zip file to the server in the Modules folder of FreeScout.
+3. Remove the folder LJPcCalendarModule
+4. Unpack the zip file.
+5. Remove the zip file.
+6. Activate the module via the Modules page in FreeScout.

 ## The future of this module

 Feel free to add your own features by sending a pull request.